CANADA FX DEBT-C$ strengthens vs US$, hits record against euro

 By Claire Sibonney

-TORONTO, July 12 Canada's dollar closed stronger against its U.S. counterpart and hit a record high against the euro on Thursday, helped by gains in oil prices on supply fears.
+TORONTO, July 12 Canada's dollar recovered from a near two-week low against its U.S. counterpart and hit a record high against the euro on Thursday, helped by gains in oil prices on supply fears.

 Brent crude futures turned higher in late trading, jumping above $101 a barrel, after the United States announced increased sanctions against Iran, quashing sharp losses sparked by global economic growth worries.